JiaweiHe98/TwoDimensionalSteadyStateConductionSolver/README.md

 The analytical solution usually involves complicated mathematical series, for example, the Fourier series.
 Also, even we could get the analytical solution; the solutions were usually restricted to a few sets of simple conditions.
 However, solutions are a set of temperatures, and the temperature of each point is continuous and determined by independent variables; its location (x, y).
 Different from the analytical methods, numerical methods will only give us an approximation of each point.
 Ignore the effect of error accumulation; the more points are set, the more accurate the result will be.

 ### Energy Balance Method
+The energy balance method is simply an application of the law of energy conservation.
+The energy goes in minus the energy goes out then plus the energy generated within the control volume must equal to the energy storage inside that control volume.